eMahtab/mysql-master-slave-replication/README.md

 ### Step 1 : Create the Docker compose file and execute docker compose up
 Below docker-compose.yml declares two services, named as mysql_master and mysql_slave_1.
-We are using **mysql:8.0** as the docker image.
+We are using **mysql:8.0** as the docker image, and declare root user password as `toor` and create a test database.
 ```yml
 ---
 version: "2"